 For those living in the UK, but outside of England and Wales, then similar schemes exist that you can take advantage of in your region.

 In Scotland, you can apply for a Home Energy Scotland Grant and Loan which offers an interest-free loan or a grant towards energy efficiency measures for your home.
-In Northern Ireland, you can apply for the Boiler Replacement Scheme, which offers grants towards boiler replacement costs.
+In Northern Ireland, the Boiler Replacement Scheme was available till September 2023.
+This scheme offered grants towards boiler replacement costs.

 If you’re unsure about your eligibility, then it’s best to consult a professional heating installer who can make a professional assessment as to the best type of heating system for your home and your home’s eligibility for the grant.